VXsz/ReKick/README.md

 A command-line tool for downloading and archiving Kick VODs, including chat messages and emotes.
 # Features

-Downloads the VOD video file using yt-dlp.
+* Downloads the VOD video file using yt-dlp.

-Downloads the full chat log with all of their metadata (excessive?).
+* Downloads the full chat log with all of their metadata (excessive?).

-Downloads all emotes used in the chat.
+* Downloads all emotes used in the chat.

-Resumes downloads if interrupted.
+* Resumes downloads if interrupted.

-Saves comprehensive metadata about the VOD.
+* Saves comprehensive metadata about the VOD.

-Provides detailed progress display during download.
+* Provides detailed progress display during download.

-Warns about missing dependencies or low disk space.
+* Warns about missing dependencies or low disk space.

-Designed with graceful exits & recovery in mind (like, actually).
+* Designed with graceful exits & recovery in mind (like, actually).

-Highly configurable through command-line flags.
+* Highly configurable through command-line flags.

-> **Disclaimer**
+> [!NOTE]
 > Large parts of this code was generated with LLMs.
 While I vetted and edited it, it may contain unexpected bugs.
 >
 > **Also**, the json parsing for Kick's VOD html is a bit retarded, so PRs are welcome.